-Co-taught by two professors from different disciplines, the EnviroLab Asia class will serve as the nexus of student-faculty research and activity in Claremont.
-The objective of the class is to prepare students to conduct research on the Clinic Trip that will take place at the end of the Spring semester.
-The themes of the class will change year-to-year, depending on the location of the Clinic Trip.
-Due to the demands of preparing for the Clinic Trip, the class is a required 2-class load.
+EnviroLab Asia provides an experiential learning component known as the Clinic Trip, where students and faculty travel to specific sites in Asia to study environmental issues there.
+Prior to the Clinic Trip, students are required to take an EnviroLab Asia Class.
 This requirement allows the time necessary to prepare students for cross-disciplinary training needed to conduct field research.
 Students will be exposed to methodologies from the sciences, humanities and social sciences.
 Class Clinic Labs are also an aspect of the class.
 Each lab will be expected to produce some type of research or communications product that will be advised by a faculty member.

 EnviroLab Asia held its first Clinic Trip in January 2016 to Singapore and Malaysian Borneo.
 Eight faculty members and 10 students from the Claremont Colleges joined six faculty members, eight students, and one staff member from Yale-NUS.
 The group embarked on a 10-day immersive learning experience seeing how development, sustainability, food systems, human rights, and sovereignty connect to environmental issues.
 The group visited an oil palm plantation and met with Dayak Tribes in Borneo to study the impact of dams and oil palm on their livelihood.
 The group also met with officials from Wilmar International — one of the largest producers of oil palm, and NGOs, such as Birdlife International and Save Rivers.